-Seminar and Project: Focus on Teaching 0.5 unit
+Seminar and Project: Focus on Teaching

 This course is designed to integrate the student's coursework through the completion of a project related to some aspect of elementary or middle school education.
 It will normally be the last course students take in the Master of Education, elementary and middle school education program.